johnhenriksson/driftbot/README.md

 ![](images/new.png)

 Follow the instructions, note the app's client ID and secret, give the bot a default name, etc. The redirect URL should be the location of your app, for testing purposes use `http://localhost:9292`.
 For a local deployment create a `.env` file and add `SLACK_CLIENT_ID=...` and `SLACK_CLIENT_SECRET=...` in it.
 Run `bundle install` and `foreman start`.
-Navigate to [localhost:9292](http://localhost:9292).
+Navigate to [localhost:5000](http://localhost:5000).
 Register using the Slack button.

 If you deploy to Heroku set `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET` via `heroku config:add SLACK_CLIENT_ID=...
 SLACK_CLIENT_SECRET=...`.

+If you would like the command lookup to work you need to add MXTOOLBOX_API_KEY variable to the .env file.
+You'll find the key on thier website.

-### Examples Using Slack Bot Server
+### Other examples Using Slack Bot Server

 * [slack-gamebot](https://github.com/dblock/slack-gamebot), free service at [playplay.io](http://playplay.io)
 * [slack-shellbot](https://github.com/dblock/slack-shellbot), free service at [shell.playplay.io](http://shell.playplay.io)